 Unfortunately, that’s not how it works at all.

-Oftentimes, buyers don’t have the time nor patience to scope out homes that will require negotiations, explains real estate agent Djana Morris. “[listing the home above value] sounds like a sensible strategy for getting your desired price, but it assumes that buyers will make an offer that can then be negotiated.”
+Oftentimes, buyers don’t have the time nor patience to scope out homes that will require negotiations, explains real estate agent Djana Morris in the Washington Post. “[Listing the home above value] sounds like a sensible strategy for getting your desired price, but it assumes that buyers will make an offer that can then be negotiated,” she wrote in 2014.

-Gutting told us the same thing: if you list your house for too high a price, buyers won’t take an interest.
+Gutting told us the same thing, and it still rings true today: if you list your house for too high a price, buyers won’t take an interest.
 If nobody bids on your home, it’s eventually going to become a stale listing.
 If your listing goes stale and sits on the market too long without any bids, buyer’s agents start to smell blood in the water and you might get a lower price in the end.

 The best thing you can do when pricing your home is to look at the prices of other homes in the area and price accordingly.
 According to Gutting’s experience, if you list the home according to market value, you’ll create a bidding war and will likely receive an offer that’s at, close to, or even higher than the price the home is listed for.